Secure CheckoutPersonal information is secured with SSL technology.

-- © 2011
+- © Butterworth-Heinemann 2011

 - 5th November 2010

-- Print ISBN:
+- eBook ISBN:

-- Electronic ISBN:
+- Paperback ISBN:

 "Barry Latzer and David McCord’s latest edition of Death Penalty Cases breaks new ground in providing thoughtful and balanced analysis of all important legal issues surrounding the death penalty.
 From the subject of why we should have (or not have) capital punishment, to the Supreme Court’s jurisprudence on cruel and unusual punishment, to victim impact evidence and claims of actual innocence, the inquiring reader will find penetrating dissections of every major topic swirling around the death penalty debate.
 This book moves far beyond sloganeering to expose the fault lines in the debates and gives both sides their due.
-For anyone who truly wants to understand the law surrounding capital punishment, Death Penalty Cases Third Edition is a 'must read." --Paul G. Cassell, Ronald N. Boyce Presidential Professor of Criminal Law, S.J.
+For anyone who truly wants to understand the law surrounding capital punishment, Death Penalty Cases, Third Edition is a 'must read." --Paul G. Cassell, Ronald N. Boyce Presidential Professor of Criminal Law, S.J.
 Quinney College of Law-University of Utah

 "This volume is a gem.
 Latzer and McCord have carefully selected and edited landmark Supreme Court decisions encompassing the justice’s far-ranging, fascinating, and inevitably controversial capital punishment jurisprudence.
 The result is a compact, highly useful, comprehensive, and—to their great credit—balanced and even-handed representation of the complex constitutional, ethical, and empirical issues that distinguish this compelling body of law. " --James R. Acker, Distinguished Teaching Professor, School of Criminal Justice, SUNY-Albany